Do I need to register my club with Ofsted?

 Early Years Register

-If you are caring for children aged from birth to the 31st August following their fifth birthday you are legally obliged to register with Ofsted on the Early Years Register, and you must comply with the Statutory Framework for the Early Years Foundation Stage, and will be inspected under these criteria.
-In practice, this means that if your club accepts children who are in their reception year at primary school you will need to register on the Early Years Register.
+If you are caring for children aged from birth to the 31st August following their fifth birthday for more than two hours per day, you are legally obliged to register with Ofsted on the Early Years Register, and you must comply with the Statutory Framework for the Early Years Foundation Stage, and will be inspected under these criteria.
+In practice, this means that if your club accepts children who are in their reception year at primary school (or younger) you will need to register on the Early Years Register.

 Compulsory Childcare Register

-If you care for children from the 1st September following their fifth birthday, up to the age of eight you are also required to register on the Compulsory part of the Childcare Register.
+If you care for children from the 1st September following their fifth birthday (ie in Year 1), up to the age of eight for more than two hours per day, you are also required to register on the Compulsory part of the Childcare Register.

 Differences between the registers